Lemons, Lavender, & Laundry

 Goal 1: Update the Boot Tray

-In week 2 of this challenge, I shared my updated boot tray, which was simply the addition of river rocks a boot tray we already had.
+In week 2 of this challenge, I shared my updated boot tray, which was simply the addition of black river rocks to a plastic boot tray we already had.
 An easy project that took about 30 seconds.

 Goal 2: Create Coordinated Coat Closet Storage

-Last week I shared how I turned some blue Dollar Tree bins into faux metal bins which helped create the cohesive storage I was looking for.
+Last week I shared how I turned some blue dollar store bins into faux metal bins which helped create the cohesive storage I was looking for.

 Goal 3: Paint the Coat Closet